dnanexus/dxWDL/doc/IR.md

         call lib.Inc as inc2 {input: i=k}
    }
 ```

-Applet `scatter_2` packs two declarations and a scatter.
+Execute two declarations and a scatter.
 This avoids
 creating a fourth applet to calculate the `partial` and `xtmp1`
 arrays.